-3: Environment
+Environment

 The council's policy-setting and decision-making process is presented in its Constitution, with Full Council identified as the ultimate determining body.
-Cabinet is responsible for most day-to-day decisions within the policy framework, ultimately subject to scrutiny by the Overview Scrutiny Committee.
+Cabinet is responsible for most day-today decisions within the policy framework, ultimately subject to scrutiny by the Overview Scrutiny Committee.
 The Constitution also details the council's internal financial control framework, including comprehensive contract procedure rules, financial procedure rules and the scheme of delegation.
 Essential to the discharging of the internal control environment are these appointed roles:

 - Chief Executive: a full-time appointment and the Head of Paid Service, with overall responsibility for the management and coordination of council employees.
 The role is required to report to Council as appropriate with regard to the way in which the overall discharge by the council of its different functions is coordinated. - Section 151 Officer: the s151 officer is the Director (Corporate Services) and the Deputy Section 151 Officer is the Assistant Director (Corporate Services).
-The Section 151 Officer has completed a specific 'Chief Financial Officer' assurance statement which sets out how the council has complied with CIPFA's Role of the Chief Financial Officer in Local Government in 2022-23, as well as how it has met its Section 151 obligations. - Monitoring Officer: ensures the lawfulness and integrity of the council's decision-making processes, supports the work of the Standards Committee and the investigation and reporting on issues that embrace all aspects of the authority's governance.
+The Section 151 Officer has completed a specific 'Chief Financial Officer' assurance statement which sets out how the council has complied with CIPFA's Role of the Chief Financial Officer in Local Government in 2022-23, as well as how it has met its Section 151 obligations. - Monitoring Officer: ensures the lawfulness and integrity of the council's decisionmaking processes, supports the work of the Standards Committee and the investigation and reporting on issues that embrace all aspects of the authority's governance.

-Action 2: The Constitution is an integral element of the council's governance framework.
+Action 2: The Constitution is an integral component of the council's governance framework.
 To ensure it remains up to date regarding legal expectations and accurately reflective of the council's evolving governance structure, completion of the next phase of its scheduled review will form an AGS recommendation for 2023-24.

-4: Vision
+Vision

-The council has in place a corporate vision for the borough.
-As a clear statement of the organisation's purpose, to work towards this vision the council has an established Corporate Plan 2019-23.
+We have a corporate vision in place for the borough.
+As a clear statement of the organisation's purpose, to work towards this vision we have established a Corporate Plan 2019-23.